 Graptopetalum paraguayense

-A small succulent with 3 to 6 inch wide rosettes holding thick triangular pointed flat leaves that range in color from pale blue, light pink, to light purple in the same plant.
-The plant spread slowly creating a colony to only about 1 foot tall.
-In spring appear white flowers with small red specks.
+Graptopetalum paraguayense has 3-6 inch wide, succulent rosettes holding thick triangular pointed flat leaves that range in colour from pale blue to light pink and light purple in the same plant.
+Plants will spread slowly creating a trailing colony.
+In spring or summer, white flowers appear with small red specks.

 Common Name: Ghost Plant